Study Ceramics, Painting, Drawing,

-Elon’s Department of Art & Art History offers two degrees in studio art: a Bachelor of Arts and a Bachelor of Fine Arts.
+Elon’s Department of Art offers two degrees in Studio Art: a Bachelor of Arts (A.B.) and a Bachelor of Fine Arts (B.F.A.).

 The A.B. is ideal for students who want to combine art skills with other skill sets.
 It requires 48 semester hours, which gives students the flexibility to pursue a minor or second major in another discipline.
 Students build on a foundation of art skills and contextualizing knowledge from art history.
 A core of art studio courses provides flexible access to various media while promising essential depth.
 The degree includes a synthesizing capstone experience.

 The B.F.A. in art supports students committed to a pre-professional program in studio art.
 With an innovative curriculum, thorough foundation program, rigorous seminars, annual reviews, synthesizing capstone experience and flexible access to various media, this degree offers teaching and learning experiences critical to the development of contemporary artists.